fusionspim/monolog-logdna/README.md

 ## Compatibility

-This package aims to be compatible with the latest version of Laravel, which currently means supporting:
+This package aims to stay compatible with the latest version of Laravel.
+The current version supports:

-* PHP 8
+* PHP 8.1
-* Laravel 9
+* Laravel 10
-* Monolog 2
+* Monolog 3

-There is an alternative [package recommended by Mezmo](https://github.com/nvanheuverzwijn/monolog-logdna) but this only appears to support PHP 8 with Monolog 3, or PHP 7 Monolog 2 - i.e. PHP 8 with Monolog 2 isn't supported.

 ## Installation